Rifle construction woes prompt city to potentially subsidize affected downtown businesses

 Meanwhile, the city has also erected signs around the city and used social media to encourage people to shop locally.

-During May 19’s meeting, council members discussed the possibility of using COVID-19 relief funds provided through The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a $2.2 trillion economic stimulus bill passed by Congress in March 2020.
+During May 19’s meeting, council members discussed the possibility of using COVID-19 relief funds provided through The Coronavirus Aid, Relief and Economic Security Act (CARES Act), a $2.2 trillion economic stimulus bill passed by Congress in March 2020.

 Through that, the city helped distribute more than $650,000 in forgivable loans to area businesses financially affected by the COVID-19 pandemic.
 Rifle City Council Member Ed Green asked if the city would carry any legal risk from such a loan program.